AnepsaTools/CreateQRImagesFromCSV/README.md

 # CreateQRImagesFromCSV

 ###
-This project takes a CSV file and create a QR Image from the contents on the cell QR and
+This project takes a CSV file and create a QR Image from the contents on the cell QR

 ## Run with